origo-map/origo/README.md

 ## How to get started

-The project is still in its early stages.
-We will be using releases that you can download to get started.
-We are working hard to get a first version published, although there is currently no timeline for when this will happen.
-Below you will find a step-by-step guide on how to get started if you wish to try Origo in its current state.
+Download the latest [release](https://github.com/origo-map/origo/releases/) and check out the [api documentation](https://origo-map.github.io/api-documentation/latest/#origo-api).
+Below you will find some live examples and how to get started devoloping with Origo.

 ## Documentation

-Documentation is currently being written.
-Once we have it published, it will be linked from this page.
+Learn more how to use Origo with the [api documentation](https://origo-map.github.io/api-documentation/latest/#origo-api).

 ## Want to contribute?
 We happily accept contributions of any kind.
 Guidelines are available in the [`CONTRIBUTING.md`](https://github.com/origo-map/origo/blob/master/CONTRIBUTING.md) file.